Roxburgh Dam: Development

 In 1944 the State Hydro Department estimated that even with the power stations currently under construction they would only be able to meet projected South Island load up until 1950 or 1951 and that a new large power station was required.
 Detailed investigations by the Public Works Department identified two alternatives, Black Jack's Point on the Waitaki River (where eventually Benmore Power Station would be built) and Roxburgh Gorge on the Clutha River.

-A power station at Roxburgh had the advantage of being less remote, requiring less geological investigation, half the materials for the same power output and a better climate in which to undertake construction work, which were important considerations at a time of serious shortages of labour and cement.
+A power station at Lake Roxburgh had the advantage of being less remote, requiring less geological investigation, half the materials for the same power output and a better climate in which to undertake construction work, which were important considerations at a time of serious shortages of labour and cement.

 Historical records showed that the long term flow of the river was 17650 ft3/s and that a controlled flow of 15000 ft3/s would be possible through the power station.
 The designers estimated that with an overall efficiency of 85% the mean output would be 160 MW and assuming an annual power factor of 50% the station could deliver a maximum output of 320 MW.

 The Clutha River is fed from Lake Hāwea, Lake Wakatipu, and Lake Wānaka.
 There were already existing control gates on the Kawarau River at the outlet of Lake Wakatipu and it was decided to control the flows from the remaining lakes.
-After investigation found that the soil conditions were unsuitable at Lake Wanaka only Lake Hāwea received new control structure.
+After investigation found that the soil conditions were unsuitable at Lake Wanaka and only Lake Hāwea received new control structure.
 This was commissioned in 1958 and consists of four radial gates housed in an earth dam.
 The dam raised the existing lake level and currently provides approximately 290 GWh of storage.